flipcoder/singlefile/README.md

 - [ ] Allow setting path for custom compilers somehow (must be // or # comment on first/second line)
 - [x] Selectable base for minimal boilerplate
 - [ ] Expand default express base (SSL, etc.)
-- [ ] Support other CSS alternatives
 - [x] React support and example
-- [ ] Different view engines in addition to pug (could even make it detectable)
 - [ ] Live reloading when script file is modified
-- [ ] Generated folder paths inside of views and public
+- [ ] Recursive subdirectories inside of views and public
-- [ ] Native app base
+- [x] Electron support